Artin Approximation

 This shows that the Artin function of $f(x,y)$ is the identity function. \end{remark}

-\section{Ultraproducts and Strong Approximation type results}
+\subsection{Ultraproducts and Strong Approximation type results}

-Historically M. Artin proved Theorem \ref{theo1} in \cite{Ar69} by a modification of the proof of Theorem \ref{Ar68}, i.e. by an induction on $n$ using the Weierstrass Division Theorem.
+Historically M. Artin proved Theorem \ref{theo1} in \cite{Ar69} by a modification of the proof of Theorem \ref{Ar68}, i.e. by induction on $n$ using the Weierstrass Division Theorem.
 Roughly speaking it is a concatenation of his proof of Theorem \ref{Ar68} and of the proof of Greenberg's Theorem \ref{Greenberg}.
-Then several authors tried to prove this kind of result in the same way, but this was not always easy, in particular when the base field was not a characteristic zero field (for example there is a gap in the inseparable case of \cite{P-P}).
-Then four people introduced the use of ultraproducts to give more direct proofs of this kind of Strong Approximation type results (\cite{BDLvdD} and \cite{D-L}; see also \cite{Po79} for the general case).
-The general principle is the following: ultraproducts transform approximated solutions into exact solutions of a given system of polynomial equations defined over a complete local ring $A$.
+Then several authors provided proofs of generalizations of his result using the same kind of proof but this was not always easy, in particular when the base field is not a characteristic zero field (for example there is a gap in the inseparable case of \cite{P-P}).
+On the other hand, in 1970 A. Robinson gave a new proof of Greenberg's Theorem \cite{Rob} based on the use of ultraproducts.
+Then ultraproducts methods have been successfully used to give more direct proofs of this kind of Strong Approximation type results (see \cite{BDLvdD} and \cite{D-L}; see also \cite{Po79} for the general case), even if the authors of these works seemed unaware of the work of A. Robinson.
+The general principle is the following: ultraproducts transform approximate solutions into exact solutions of a given system of polynomial equations defined over a complete local ring $A$.
 So they are a tool to reduce Strong Artin Approximation Problems to Artin Approximation Problems.
-But these new exact solutions are not living any more in the given base ring $A$ but in bigger rings that also satisfy Theorem \ref{Pop_app}.
-In the case the equations are not polynomial but analytic or formal, this reduction based on ultraproducts transforms the given equations into equations of a different Weierstrass System (see Definition \ref{W-sys} and Theorem \ref{W}) which is a first justification to the introduction the Weierstrass Systems.
+But these new exact solutions are not living anymore in the given base ring $A$ but in bigger rings that also satisfy Theorem \ref{Pop_app}.
+In the case where the equations are not polynomial but analytic or formal, this reduction based on ultraproducts transforms the given equations into equations belonging to a different Weierstrass System (see Definition \ref{W-sys} and Theorem \ref{W}) which is a first justification to the introduction the Weierstrass Systems.
 We will present here the main ideas.\\ \\ Let us start with some terminology.
-A \emph{filter} $D$ (over $\N$) is a non empty subset of $\mathcal{P}(\N)$, the set of subsets of $\N$, that satisfies the following properties:
+A \emph{filter} $D$ (over $\N$) is a non-empty subset of $\mathcal{P}(\N)$, the set of subsets of $\N$, that satisfies the following properties: